Tupac Shakur: Family and relationships

+Friendships

+Shakur befriended Treach when they were both roadies on Public Enemy's tour in 1990.
+He made a cameo in Naughty by Nature's music video "Uptown Anthem" in 1992.
+Treach collaborated on Shakur's song "5 Deadly Venomz" and appeared in the music video for Shakur's "Temptations".
+Treach was also a speaker at a public memorial service for Shakur in 1996.

-After Shakur was shot in 1994, he recuperated at Jasmine Guy's home.
-They had met during his guest appearance on the sitcom A Different World in 1993.
-Guy appeared in his music video "Temptations" and later wrote his mother's 2004 biography, Afeni Shakur: Evolution of a Revolutionary.
-In his 1995 interview with Vibe magazine, Shakur listed Jada Pinkett, Jasmine Guy, Treach and Mickey Rourke among the people who were looking out for him while he was in prison.
-Shakur also mentioned that Madonna was a supportive friend.
-Madonna later revealed that they had dated in 1994.
-Shakur and Rourke formed a bond while filming the movie Bullet in 1994.
-Rourke recalled that Shakur "was there for me during some very hard times."
-On April 29, 1995, Shakur married his girlfriend Keisha Morris, a pre-law student.
-Their marriage was annulled ten months later.
-Shakur had friendships with other celebrities, including Mike Tyson Chuck D, Jim Carrey, and Alanis Morissette.
-In April 1996, Shakur said that he, Morissette, Snoop Dogg, and Suge Knight were planning to open a restaurant together.
+After Tupac Shakur was shot in 1994, he recuperated at the home of actress Jasmine Guy.
+The two had met following Shakur's guest appearance on the sitcom A Different World in 1993.
+Guy later appeared in his music video for "Temptations" and went on to write his mother's 2004 memoir, Afeni Shakur: Evolution of a Revolutionary.
+In a 1995 interview with Vibe, Shakur named Pinkett, Guy, Treach, Madonna, and Mickey Rourke among those who supported him during his incarceration.
+He also described Madonna as a supportive friend; Madonna later revealed that the two had dated in 1994.
+Shakur and Rourke developed a close friendship while filming the movie Bullet in 1994, with Rourke later recalling that Shakur "was there for me during some very hard times."

+Shakur also maintained friendships with other celebrities, including Mike Tyson Chuck D, Jim Carrey, and Alanis Morissette.
+In April 1996, Shakur stated that he, Morissette, Snoop Dogg, and Suge Knight planned to open a restaurant together.